Identification Over Quantum Broadcast Channels: Introduction

-This paper is organized as follows: In Section \ref{sec:prelim}, we introduce the notation, give basic definitions, and introduce the communication model.
-Section \ref{sec:results} contains our main results.
-In Section \ref{sec:examples}, we demonstrate our results and determine the ID capacity region of the erasure broadcast channel and the pure-loss bosonic broadcast channel.
-Section \ref{sec:proof.capSAID-CBC.achiev} provides the achievability proof for identification over the quantum broadcast channel in finite dimensions, and Section \ref{sec:proof.capSAID-CBC.converse} provides the proof for the ID capacity region of the classical-quantum broadcast channel.
-Finally, the results are summarized in Section \ref{sec:summary}.
+This paper is organized as follows: In Section~\ref{sec:prelim}, we introduce the notation, give basic definitions, and introduce the communication model.
+Section~\ref{sec:results} contains our main results.
+In Section~\ref{sec:examples}, we demonstrate our results for the pure-loss bosonic broadcast channel and the erasure broadcast channel.
+Section~\ref{sec:proof.capSAID-CBC.achiev} provides the achievability proof for identification over the quantum broadcast channel in finite dimensions, and Section~\ref{sec:proof.capSAID-CBC.converse} provides the proof for the ID capacity region of the classical-quantum broadcast channel.
+Finally, the results are summarized in Section~\ref{sec:summary}.